Commitment

 'However, this equilibrium estimate is based on feedbacks estimated for the present day climate.
 Climate and carbon cycle feedbacks may increase substantially on long time scales and for high cumulative CO2 emissions' (IPCC AR5 WG1 Ch.12 p.1109).

-The higher global warming commitment has been known since the 1st 1990 IPCC assessment.
+The higher global warming commitment (compared to has been known since the 1st 1990 IPCC assessment.

 A very long term policy horizon is essential to plan for future livable planet so climate change commitment must be assessed to equilibrium warming, centuries after 2100.